 The King of Rock ’n’ Roll never won a single Grammy for any of his hip-shaking hits.
 Instead, all three of his gramophones were awarded for his gospel music.
 The first of these awards, Best Sacred Performance, came in 1967 for his second gospel album “How Great Thou Art.”

 1968: The Grammys’ 10th anniversary

 In 1968, the Grammy Awards celebrated a decade of ceremonies.
-Ten years in, the Recording Academy, the ceremony itself, and the gold-plated gramophones had taken on a new luster, as the entertainment industry realized they were here to stay.
+The Recording Academy, the ceremony itself, and gold-plated gramophones had by this point taken on a new luster.
 Andy Williams, the host of that year’s “The Best on Record” show, summed up this new credibility best saying, “These are the Grammys.
 Herb Alpert uses them for earrings.
 Henry Mancini uses them for doorstops.
 The Beatles paid off their guru with four or five…This is the Oscar, the Emmy, the Tony of the recording industry.”

 [Pictured: Drummer Ringo Starr of the Beatles congratulates EMI recording studio audio engineer Geoff Emerick (left) on his Grammy Award in 1968.]

 You may also like: 30 celebrities you might not know are Canadian

 While the Grammy Awards had yet to be televised, 1969 brought with it the first on-air award presentation.
 Instead of announcing the winner for Record of the Year during the dinner as per usual, the Academy made the announcement during “The Best on Record” special nearly two months later.
 In order to keep the true winner a secret until that time, all five nominated artists pre-recorded acceptance speeches with the network slotting in the appropriate tape only an hour before the show was due to air.